protonemedia/laravel-ffmpeg/README.md

 ## Upgrading to v7

-* The namespace has changed to `ProtoneMedia\LaravelFFMpeg`, the facade has been renamed to `ProtoneMedia\LaravelFFMpeg\Support\FFMpeg` and the Service Provider has been renamed to `ProtoneMedia\LaravelFFMpeg\Support\ServiceProvider`.
+* The namespace has changed to `ProtoneMedia\LaravelFFMpeg`, the facade has been renamed to `ProtoneMedia\LaravelFFMpeg\Support\FFMpeg`, and the Service Provider has been renamed to `ProtoneMedia\LaravelFFMpeg\Support\ServiceProvider`.
-* Chaining exports is still supported but you have to reapply filters for each export.
+* Chaining exports are still supported, but you have to reapply filters for each export.
 * HLS playlists now include bitrate, framerate and resolution data.
 The segments also use a new naming pattern ([read more](#using-custom-segment-patterns)).
 Please verify your exports still work in your player.
-* A HLS export is now exported as *one* job instead of exporting each format/stream separately.
+* HLS export is now exported as *one* job instead of exporting each format/stream separately.
 This uses FFMpeg's `map` and `filter_complex` features.
 It might be sufficient to replace all calls to `addFilter` with `addLegacyFilter`, but some filters should be migrated manually.
 Please read the [documentation on HLS](#hls) to find out more about adding filters.

 ## Usage